StirArtifact/stir/README.md

 │   second_stage_train_files
 │   ...
 ```
-where the `simple` and `complex` directories contain the data for the evaluation of RQ1 and the grouped evaluation of RQ2 and RQ3,
+The `simple` and `complex` directories contain the data for the evaluation of RQ1 and the grouped evaluation of RQ2 and RQ3,
 respectively.
 The `test` directories contain the data for the test set, and the other directories contain the data for
 the training set.
 The default value of the `--data` argument is `data`, which means that the data is in the `data/` directory.

 The `--model` argument specifies the pretrained model to be used in the evaluation, whose available options depend on
 the `<RQ>` argument.
 To evaluate multiple pretrained models at one time, separate the model names with commas without
-spaces, e.g., `--model STIR,STIR_A`.
+spaces (e.g., `--model STIR,STIR_A`).
 The available models for each research question are as follows:
 - `RQ1`: `STIR`, `STIR_A`, `DeepTyper`, `TRAINED`
 - `RQ2,RQ3`: `STIR`, `STIR_OT`, `STIR_DT`, `STIR_GT`, `TRAINED`, `TRAINED_OT`, `TRAINED_DT`, `TRAINED_GT`